ahuacate/pve-homelab/README.md

 ```

 ## 3.1.
 Installation
-Our Easy Script will create your ddclient CT.
-Open a account at any of the above providers ( Freedns is free ).
+Open an account at any of the above providers ( Freedns is free ).

 Have your Dynamic DNS hosting service credentials ready.
 During the installation you are required to input your account credentials: